GerardHH/dev-env/README.md

 5. nvim complained about `invalid node type at position` for lua.
 Running `TSInstall all` in nvim seemed to fix it, so probably `TSInstall lua` should've done the trick too.
 It seemed to be using the one provided by nix.

 # Bugs
-1. `trace: warning: getExe: Package nixGL does not have the meta.mainProgram attribute.
-We'll assume that the main program has the same name for now, but this behavior is deprecated, because it leads to surprising errors when the assumption does not hold.
-If the package has a main program, please set `meta.mainProgram` in its definition to make this warning go away.
-Otherwise, if the package does not have a main program, or if you don't control its definition, use getExe' to specify the name to the program, such as lib.getExe' foo "bar".`
-2. GUI applications spawned from Alacritty (or any terminal emulator using nixGL), will have problems finding GL libraries:
+1. GUI applications spawned from Alacritty (or any terminal emulator using nixGL), will have problems finding GL libraries:
 ```
 /opt/ros/humble/lib/plotjuggler/plotjuggler: /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.38' not found (required by /nix/store/m3i46laviz11sywkad3xylq0ikwzfs29-libglvnd-1.7.0/lib/libGLX.so.0)
 /opt/ros/humble/lib/plotjuggler/plotjuggler: /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.38' not found (required by /nix/store/ga17mlfsss2fndyvp2s1m0s2rx2b4i9s-libX11-1.8.7/lib/libX11.so.6)